Tuesday, December 27, 2011

 By the way, I love mediation much better than the medieval torture that passes for Kundalini yoga.
 I'm also pretty good at breathing.
 Without bragging I can say I've done that successfully for half a century.

 A few days ago I almost reached Enlightenment.
-I suddenly found myself fondling the most beautiful woman in the studio which happened to be my own wife.
+I suddenly found myself fondling the most beautiful woman in the studio which happened to be my girlfriend.
 And I felt like fondling a few others as well, since I believe it's very important to share your wealth, but unfortunately my guardian spirit told me to stop.

 But excuse me, I have to leave you now.
 There's an Ecstatic Dance taking place in the Rainbow Room here at Kalani.
 You're supposed to chant and rub your chakras against the other yogis while you chant something incredibly deep in Sanskrit.
 You just can't go wrong with that, now can you?